JNX03/BetterDarkzX/README.md

 ![BetterDarkzX](https://socialify.git.ci/JNDEV03/BetterDarkzX/image?description=1&font=KoHo&forks=1&issues=1&name=1&owner=1&pattern=Circuit%20Board&pulls=1&stargazers=1&theme=Light)

 ---
+#### Don't like the Dark theme?

+> [!WARNING]
+> The **BetterWhitezX** theme is no longer available.
+The link has been removed, and support has been discontinued.
+> You cannot simply change the color in Discord settings to achieve the same effect as this theme.

 #### Dont like the Dark theme?
-Try [BetterWhitezX](https://github.com/JNDEV03/BetterWhitezX)  - You can not just change the color in discord setting to white theme
+Try [BetterWhitezX](https://github.com/JNDEV03/BetterWhitezX) (link is no longer available) - You can not just change the color in discord setting to white theme
 ## Installation

 ### BetterDiscord